bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

-My primary research interests lie in building end-to-end immersive computing systems that cover the generation, delivery, rendering, and analysis of immersive content like acoustic signals, IMU sensors, images, videos, and neural representations.
-My past research experiences focus on bridging the gap between advanced ML techinques and practical immersive computing systems via the ML-system co-design.
+My research aims to achieve an experience termed Telepresence, which allows humans to perceive remote sensory data in real-time and enables servers to analyze this data instantly.
+In particular, I focus on Intelligent Telepresence systems where Artificial Intelligence (AI) techniques (e.g., deep neural networks, neural rendering, and neural codecs) broke the barriers of traditional telepresence systems.
+My past research advocates the AI-system co-design to overcome the bandwidth, computation, and reliability challenges in building practical Intelligent Telepresence systems.

 **Research Interests: Networked systems.
 Multimedia systems.
 Machine learning systems.
 Mobile systems.**